 - Onsite clinics and wellness programs

 Although some seniors use community transportation, many still drive, go to work, and enjoy their retirement life outside of the community.
 Independent living offers a social network and reliable services that cater exclusively to the needs of older adults.

-Assisted living residences are best described as housing facilities for people with disabilities or older adults who cannot or choose not to live independently.
+Assisted living residences are best described as housing for people with disabilities or older adults who cannot or choose not to live independently.
 Most offer apartments that can be appointed with furniture of the resident’s choosing, resulting in a more home-like environment.